 - Do you always pay your bills on time? (hopefully yes)

 You can get a free credit score from a number of services to find out where you stand.
-Credit scores range from 300 to 900; have anything above 650 and you're in good shape.
+Borrowell offers Canadians free credit scores and personalized report monitoring.
+Credit scores range from 300 to 900; if yours is above 680, you're in good shape.